John Hilton (soccer): Club career

 Having started his career with Chivas USA, Hilton moved to the Netherlands in 2015 to join Dutch giants Ajax.
 However, after having his move investigated by FIFA, Hilton was told to return to the United States, which he did in 2016, joining LA Galaxy.

+In July 2023, Hilton signed a two-year contract with Eerste Divisie club Dordrecht.

 International career

 Hilton was born in the United States to an American father and Brazilian mother.
-He is a youth international for the United States, having represented the United States U16s.
+He is a youth international for the United States, having represented the United States under-16s.